CounterpartyXCP/counterparty-core/docs/API.rst

 requests.

 Note that this API is built on JSON-RPC 2.0, not 1.1.
-JSON-RPC itself is pretty lightweight, and API requests are made via a HTTP POST request to ``/api/``, with JSON-encoded data passed as the POST body.
+JSON-RPC itself is pretty lightweight, and API requests are made via a HTTP POST request to ``/api/`` (note the trailing slash), with JSON-encoded data passed as the POST body.

 All requests must have POST data that is JSON encoded and in the format of: